ipatel467/Credit-Card-Fraud-Detection/ReadMe.md

 ### Results <a name="results"></a>

-Here are the results from the different types of models that were ran.
+It is hard to tell which type of model will perform best for the data, so it is best to create multiple different models.
+After creating a few different credit card detection models, now compare them to each other.

+However, before jumping right into the results, we will quickly go over the modeling steps.

 Here is a random forest model.
-This model scored a 99.9% accuracy, 92.4% precision, and 74.4% recall.

 <img width="424" alt="Screen Shot 2021-03-16 at 7 54 11 PM" src="https://user-images.githubusercontent.com/52756457/111398488-926e1580-8691-11eb-8cab-e05425a95d98.png">

+The random forest model scored a 99.9% accuracy, 92.4% precision, and 74.4% recall.

+Below is a confusion matrix of the Random Forest model.
+This table may seem daunting, but it is quite simple once broken down.
+A confusion matrix helps us indentify True Positive, True Negatives, False Positives, False Negatives.
+Below will a quick explaination of the postivives and negatives in refrence to our Credit Card transaction data.

+- True Positive: Model labels a transaction as "Fraud", and is correct.
+- False Positive: Model labels a transaction as "Fraud", and is incorrect.
+- True Negative: Model labels a transaction as "Not Fraud", and is correct.
+- False Negative :Model labels a transaction as "Fraud", and is incorrect.

 <img width="384" alt="Screen Shot 2021-03-16 at 7 25 39 PM" src="https://user-images.githubusercontent.com/52756457/111398042-a8c7a180-8690-11eb-9b7a-bb9b515af1a7.png">